smallwat3r/shhh/README.md

 _Tip: For added security, avoid telling in Shhh what is the use of the secret you're sharing.
 Instead, explain this in your email, and copy paste the Shhh link with the passphrase so the user can retrieve it._

-You can see a demo of Shhh running [here](https://i.imgur.com/XcuhA0o.gif)

 ## Set up & Dependencies